nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.4.
 What do I Need to Configure for the Amplify Agent to Properly Report Metrics?

-After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at a regular 1 minute interval.
+After you install and start the agent, normally it should just start reporting right away, pushing aggregated data to the Amplify backend at regular 1 minute intervals.
 It'll take about a minute for the new system to appear in the Amplify web interface.

 If you don't see the new system in the web interface, or metrics aren't being collected, please make sure that: